-Today, the cheapest ride we can have and one of a kind way to travel to our destination is to ride along a public jeepney.
+Today, the cheapest ride we can have and one of a kind way to travel to our destination is to ride along a public jeepney in the Philippines.

-The unique Filipino culture has now become a symbol and a way of boosting the Philippine Tourism.
+The unique Filipino culture has now become a symbol and a way of boosting the Philippines Tourism.

-Recently there were at least 50 jeepneys parked at the SM Mall of Asia for the Jeepney Tours very own Jeepney Arts Festival.
-The were over a hundred volunteer artists from various places to redesign and repaint the iconic vehicle in the Philippines.
+Recently there were at least 50 jeepneys parked at the SM Mall of Asia for the Jeepney Tours for the Jeepney Arts Festival.
+There are over a hundred volunteer artists from various places to redesign and repaint the iconic vehicle in the Philippines.

 Ranking 2nd in the On-the-Spot Jeepney Painting contest, the Earist students executed their idea of the Pintados Festival in intricate details which brought the thrill of the festivity to the streets during the Grand Jeepney Parade.